scummvm/scummvm/doc/docportal/getting_started/mac_linux_windows.rst

 Mac, Linux or Windows
 ========================

-All downloads referenced on this page are available from the `ScummVM downloads page <https://www.scummvm.org/downloads/>`_.
+All downloads are available from the `ScummVM downloads page <https://www.scummvm.org/downloads/>`_.

 macOS/Mac OSX
 ------------------

-Download the Disk Image.
+Download the recommended Disk Image.
 Once the download has completed, double click the file to mount the Disk Image.
 A window will open with the ScummVM icon.
 Drag this icon into your Applications folder to install ScummVM.

 To run ScummVM, click on the icon in the Applications folder.

 .. note::

-   macOS includes a technology called Gatekeeper, which checks to ensure only trusted software is run on your Mac.

-   Since ScummVM is not available from the App Store, see this `Apple support page <https://support.apple.com/en-us/HT202491>`_ .
-Follow the steps to allow ScummVM to run.
+   macOS includes technology called Gatekeeper, which checks to ensure only trusted software is run on your Mac.
+Since ScummVM is not available from the App Store, follow the steps on this `Apple support page <https://support.apple.com/en-us/HT202491>`_ to allow ScummVM to run.

 Linux
 --------

-There are multiple ways to install ScummVM onto a computer running Linux.
+There are multiple ways to install ScummVM onto a computer running Linux; use the Snap Store, Flathub or the software repository, or install the release binary.

 The Snap Store
 *********************